ACicmansky/GastroPro_Product_Manager/memory-bank/activeContext.md

 - Added specialized processing for forgastro feed HTML content extraction
 - Implemented gastromarket feed text processing for bullet points and categories
 - Modified merge operation to use outer join to include all products
-- Added automatic "Viditeľný" field setting to "1" for all feed products
+- Added automatic "Viditelný" field setting to "1" for all feed products
 - Enhanced HTML parsing with BeautifulSoup to extract tab content
 - Improved special character handling and text formatting